ddev/ddev/docs/content/developers/building-contributing.md

 # Building, Testing, and Contributing

+Note that this section is about DDEV itself, but there are many other places to contribute code and content, including add-ons, etc. Each has its own `README`.
+To contribute to [ddev.com](ddev.com) see [the docs there](https://github.com/ddev/ddev.com).
+See also the [blog on contributing to ddev.com](https://ddev.com/blog/ddev-website-for-contributors).

 ## Testing Latest Commits on HEAD

 There are several ways to use DDEV’s latest-committed HEAD version: